 I abandoned my bench and resumed my amble, about to run out of boardwalk.
 It was time to go back to my car.
 The most direct route would be straight up Neptune to Park, but I knew I wouldn’t take it.
 Had to hang a right onto my old block again.
 Had to stalk my old house a little more.
 Had to see if maybe whoever lived there now was hanging out on its porch, maybe puttering in its front yard, maybe even pulling out of its garage.
 If I had an opening, maybe I could do what a couple of former owners did during my years there and introduce myself.

 Hi, I’d say, this may sound strange, but I lived here from the early 1960s to the dawn of the 1990s.
-I haven’t been inside since May 7, 1991, just three days before my father made the sale official.
+I haven’t been inside since May 8, 1991, just two days before my father made the sale official.
 I came over to retrieve his old office chair that I asked him to save me because the one in my office in Great Neck was falling apart and I didn’t trust the publishing company I worked for to order me a good one.
-The house was so empty that Tuesday morning, hours before Darryl Strawberry returned to Shea with the Dodgers.
+The house was so empty that Wednesday morning, the day after Darryl Strawberry returned to Shea with the Dodgers.
 He was booed and he was cheered and he was pelted with strawberries and he homered off Viola and he struck out against Franco and the Mets held on to win, 6-5.
 We needed a Phillips screwdriver to take the chair apart so it would fit in a car, but the house was so empty that all the tools had been packed up and moved out or discarded or maybe went in the tag sale.
 So my dad and I went around the corner to O’Rourke’s to buy a new one.
 I hardly ever went in there, but it fills my nostrils just at the thought of the word “hardware”.
 Then we stopped for breakfast at Belle’s — it wasn’t called Belle’s anymore by then.
 I think it was called Sandy’s, which was my mother’s name.
 We had two perfectly good luncheonettes on that block between Roosevelt and Neptune: Belle’s and the Cozy Nook, yet after I was 7 or 8, we never ate in either of those places.
 It was where we went to buy newspapers or I’d pick up Baseball Digest or season preview magazines or pack after pack of cards every March and April.
 But we had breakfast that day when I was 28 and Dad was, what by then…62, I guess.
 We had our eggs and walked back and took apart the chair.
 I took one last look around throughout the house, but it wasn’t a long last look.
 I was at a stage in life where looking back seemed passé and looking ahead seemed overdue.
 Still, it was just weird how empty my room was.
 It wasn’t my room anymore by then.
 None of the rooms were ours.
 They were all in escrow.
 My room had this shade of carpet.
 “Popcorn blue,” I once heard my mother, who suffered from delusions of interior decorating, among other delusions, call it.
 The room was so small once nothing was left in it, hence all I noticed was the carpet.
 No chance that carpet’s still there 21 years later, I suppose.
 Across from the doorway to my room was a dent in the wall I hope didn’t cause a problem to whoever moved in next.
 It was put there by me with a shoe on September 11, 1987.
 Terry Pendleton hit a home run that night for the Cardinals.
 I really should’ve brought an old report card or something to prove I lived here so you’re not afraid I’m some crazy person trying to take you hostage or rob you blind.
 I wouldn’t blame you if you don’t let me in.
 I’m not even sure why I want to come in.
 The house looks like my house in my mind.
 It won’t look anything like it today.
 Still, I’m here, and the people who lived here before us dropped by unannounced and we let them visit, so it seems like the thing to do.
 You know, those people remembered something about every room in the house except mine.